What's a well-known investment vehicle that's attracted hard-earned money for more than four decades? Here's a hint: It's all about retirement.

 While Roth IRAs stipulate certain contribution limits based on income, both types of IRAs fall under broader, annual contribution limits.

-For 2015, anyone under the age of 50 can contribute up to $5,500 to his or her IRA accounts per year.
-Those aged 50 or older may contribute up to $6,500.
 However, your contributions can’t exceed your taxable income, so if your taxable income is less than those limits, you can only contribute up to the value of your taxable income.

 However, there is no limit on how much you can roll over from an existing fund to another fund.